koendv/STM32duino-Semihosting/README.md

 The semihosting specification is Arm document [Semihosting for AArch32 and AArch64](https://www.google.com/search?q=Semihosting+for+AArch32+and+AArch64+site%3A.arm.com)

 SYS_GET_CMDLINE returns the command line arguments, separated by spaces.
 BMP: If a command line argument contains spaces, the spaces are escaped using backslashes.
+GDB: Set command line arguments using ``set args`` or as parameters to the ``run`` command.

 Error numbers reported by SYS_ERRNO are system and debugger dependent.
 BMP: Error numbers used are from gdb filei/o.
 See gdb source file ``gdb/include/gdb/fileio.h``